Hajdenko/File-Searcher/README.md

 I was just bored and I hated the default window explorer search so I created this lol

 ## Install
-Go to [Release](https://github.com/Hajdenko/File-Searcher/releases/tag/Release) and download the executable or you can build it yourself.
+Go to [Release](https://github.com/Hajdenko/File-Searcher/releases/tag/Release) and download the zip file, extract it and then **create a shortcut** for the executable or you can build it yourself.